LWest001/DemoRouteWheel/README.md

-# onRoute
+#Demo Route Wheel project

-This is the folder for the on Route expeirment, it include stimuli and the experiment script
+This is the demo version of my 2022 undergraduate research project.